r0light/cna-quality-model/docs/_pages/creation-process.md

 ### Step B

-In the second step we mapped the statements to the quality aspects of the [ISO25010 standard](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
+In the second step we mapped the statements to the **quality aspects** of the [ISO25010 standard](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).

 ### Step C

-In the third step, we further differentiated the statements to derive quality aspects as required from the Quamoco meta model:
+In the third step, we further differentiated the statements to derive **quality aspects** as required from the Quamoco meta model:

 ![The initial quality aspects for the quality model](assets/img/C_cna%20quality%20aspects.svg)

 ### Step D

-In the forth step we defined more specific product factors which impact and realize the found quality aspects.
-Therefore we relied on the following practitioner books and mapped statements and chapters to the quality aspects:
+In the forth step we defined more specific **product factors** which impact and realize the found **quality aspects**.
+Therefore we relied on the following practitioner books and mapped statements and chapters to the **quality aspects**:

 | Title                                                                                                                    | Author(s)                                                                                          | Year | Publisher |   |
 |--------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|------|-----------|---|